-FII-funded work is built on the premise of partnerships and industry cost-sharing contributions.
+FII funding is provided on the premise of collaboration, partnerships and industry cost-sharing contributions.
 Most of the projects are required to be cost shared with contributions from industry or other sources.
 It is the proponent's responsibility to seek out, obtain and confirm these contributions by the time of the submission of the application.
 Industry cost-sharing must be based on cash contributions.
 In-kind contributions cannot be used as a part of calculating the industry cost-sharing contributions.
-Projects with a higher-than-required industry contribution, which indicates strong industry support for the project, will be ranked higher in some aspects of the evaluation of proposals.
+Projects with above minimum level industry contributions, indicate strong industry support for the project, and will be ranked higher in some aspects of the evaluation of proposals.

-For 2023/24, the following table identifies the minimum-level cost-sharing requirements.
+For 2024/25, the following table identifies the minimum-level cost-sharing requirements.

-Table 6: 2023/24 Minimum-Level Cost-Sharing Requirements
+Table 2: 2024/25 Minimum-Level Cost-Sharing Requirements